LoginRadius/docs/content/references/javascript-library/advanced-customizations/index.md

 ## Two-Factor Authentication

-> Note: 2FA will not work with Social Login
+> Note: 2FA will not work with Social Login.

 To implement the Two-Factor Authentication interface, use the `LRObject.init` method with the **createTwoFactorAuthentication** action.
 The following code example can be used for reference: